What is a Loft Apartment in NYC?

 Begin your search online to find what you are looking for.

-Keep in mind that web listings might try and sell a large studio as a loft.
+Remember that web listings might try to sell a large studio as a loft.

 Hire a Real Estate Agent